 7 Ways to Maximize Brake Life

 The greatest enemy of brakes is speed.
 The higher the speed, the more effort is required by a vehicle’s braking system to bring it to a complete stop.
 In fact, it takes about 33% more energy (and more brake material) to stop a vehicle traveling at 65mph v.
 55mph.
-Here at Virginia Tire & Auto, we recommend that you try and go the speed limit and even consider using a technique called coasting (see next tip).
+Here at Virginia Tire & Auto, we recommend that you try to go the speed limit and even consider using a technique called coasting.

 2. Practice Coasting

-Coasting is a technique where you take your foot off the gas pedal and let the vehicle slow down naturally (thanks to friction between tires and the road) before applying brakes.
-It is especially useful as you prepare to turn or see a traffic light and/or traffic slow-down ahead.
+Coasting is a technique where you take your foot off the gas pedal and let the vehicle slow down naturally before applying the brakes.
+Coasting isn’t appropriate for every situation on the road, but it tends to work well when you’re preparing to turn or if you see a traffic light or traffic slow-down ahead.

-Being an ambipedal (good with both feet) is not a good thing when it comes to brakes.
-Surely we are not the only ones who have seen a car driving at a constant speed or even accelerating while their brake lights are illuminated.
+When it comes to using your brakes, you should keep it to one foot only.
+You’ve probably seen a car accelerate with illuminated brake lights before, and it can be pretty confusing.
 This is a direct result of the driver pressing on the brake pedal with their left foot while simultaneously pressing the gas pedal with their right (also known as brake riding).
 This practice continuously wears down the pads and warps the rotors.
-Our experts recommend using only your right foot while resisting the urge to use both feet!
+Our experts recommend using only your right foot while driving!

 Being a follower on the road is not always a good thing.
 Braking each time when someone in front of you unnecessarily brakes will cause your brakes to wear faster.
 Instead, consider the coasting technique mentioned previously but please remember that practicing this recommendation requires you to keep a safe distance between you and the vehicle in front of you.

 5. Less Weight is Better